-Keeping a journal accelerates your ability to state your goals Review and refine your vision of life and your overall goals.
-As you read and rewrite your goals on a daily basis, they will be forged in your subconscious mind.
-Over time, your dreams and vision will consume your inner world and quickly become your physical reality.
-Keeping a diary can help you get out of the way of what you really feel inside.
+Keeping a journal is an effective way to accelerate your ability to state and refine your goals.
+As you read and rewrite your goals on a daily basis, they will be ingrained in your subconscious mind.
+Over time, your dreams and vision will become your physical reality.
+Journaling can also help you get in touch with what you really feel inside.

-In other words, taking the time to sit down and write about something that is affecting you can lead to a deeper and more realistic view of the feelings you are actually feeling.
+Taking the time to sit down and write about something that is affecting you can lead to a deeper and more realistic view of the feelings you are actually experiencing.
 Keeping a diary can be used to reduce stress, process thoughts, feelings and experiences, gain self-awareness and knowledge, and as a personal way to express yourself.
-While you can write in a journal in many different ways, one of the best-studied techniques is called Expressive Writing.
+One of the best-studied techniques is called Expressive Writing.
 If you're looking for a simple and accessible way to manage negative thoughts and symptoms of mental health conditions, trauma or stress, keeping a journal may be a great option for you.

-But you can explore what's underneath, boosting certain behaviors and patterns in your life in your diary.
-And check out this post on how you can use journaling as a tool to help you tidy up your home and simplify your life.
-Keeping a diary also allowed me to reflect on the lessons I want to learn from this experience around flexibility, acceptance and abandonment.
-Keeping a diary can help you stop distancing yourself from your problems, encourage you to face them head-on, and reduce the obsessive component of your disorder (Rabinor, 199.The best thing about journaling is that it doesn't judge you, so you don't have to be perfect, just keep exploring.
+Journaling can also help you explore what's underneath, boosting certain behaviors and patterns in your life.
+It can be used as a tool to help you tidy up your home and simplify your life.
+Keeping a diary also allows you to reflect on the lessons you want to learn from certain experiences around flexibility, acceptance and abandonment.
+It can help you stop distancing yourself from your problems, encourage you to face them head-on, and reduce the obsessive component of your disorder (Rabinor, 199).